Home | Near the Fast Water Stories | Delta Birds Coloring Book | Delta Art Gallery | Contact

 BIRDING FESTIVALS American Birding Association list of Festivals

 BACKYARD BIRDING is a great place to get familiar with using your books, binoculars, checklist and journal.
-Landscaping your yard with native plants will create habitat for native birds and will increase your chances of sightings at home.
-Bird feeders also attracts wild birds to your yard.
+Landscaping your yard with native plants will create habitat for native birds and will increase your chances of close up sightings and possibly create a place for nesting birds.
+Bird feeders also attract wild birds to your yard.
 Information and assistance is available from Wild Birds Unlimited, Stokes, and "The Cornell Lab of Ornithology's All About Birds web site"

 FIELD TRIPS with an experienced guide can help you find the birds without mishap and improve your identification skills.
 Tools for planning a Delta birding trip include; tide tables, weather and a map that shows waterways and places with a restroom.
 Weather in the Delta can change from sunny to foggy, fair to drizzling or windy and rainy, prepare for all possibilities.
 Summer has the fire hazard of dry brush.
 Peat "dirt" is vegetable matter and flammable any time of year.
 It can also become very soft if wet.
 Take no chances if you are walking in it.
 Check the weather forecast and tide chart for your birding trip location.

-Chart of Bethel Island Hal Schell's Delta Map , other maps and charts can be purchased at many Chandleries, Parks, Marina stores & Restaurants.
-Delta Chamber of Commerce
+Chart of Bethel Island Hal Schell's Delta Map can be purchased at many Chandleries, Parks, Marina stores & Restaurants.

 WEAR your LIFE JACKET A PFD will not do you any good unless you snap it on!
 If you're looking at the PFD or sitting on it, you are probably not wearing it!